Davako94/Racoonmendations-Stremio-addon/README.md

 - Wait 1 minute for server cache to clear

 ### Catalogs not rotating after 1 hour
-- Refresh addon: Stremio → Add-ons → [Addon name] → Refresh
+- Refresh addon: Stremio → Add-ons → Racconmendations → isntall manifest again or can use:
+  🌐 [stremio-manager](https://stremio-manager.com/) for a fast refresh!

-- Clear browser cache
+- Clear stremio cache
-- Check server logs for errors

-### Searching shows no results
-- Try more specific search terms
-- Check TMDB website if title exists
-- Try without special characters

 ## 💡 Tips & Tricks